kmaaallen/bake_book/README.md

 <h2>Testing</h2>
 For this project I opted to carry out detailed and thorough manual testing as the baseline.
 My reasoning behind this was that the success of this website would depend on a good user experience to keep users coming back.
 By documenting and carrying out extensive manual testing I can more easily replicate the user experience.
-<p>Please see full manual test script here : <a href="https://github.com/kmaaallen/bake_book/blob/master/Testing/manualTesting.txt">https://github.com/kmaaallen/bake_book/blob/master/Testing/manualTesting.txt<a></p>
+<p>Please see full manual test script and connectivity test outline here : <a href="https://github.com/kmaaallen/bake_book/tree/master/Testing/manualTesting">Manual Testing Documentation<a></p>

 <h3>Automated testing</h3>
 <p>I used Jasmine to carry out automated testing on my Javascript functions.</p>